-Chuan is now an Associate Professor (with tenure) at Department of Computer Science, University of Hong Kong.
+Dr. Chuan Wu is now an Associate Professor (with tenure) at Department of Computer Science, University of Hong Kong.
 She joined the iQua research group in September 2004.
 Her research interests include performance optimization and measurement studies of large-scale peer-to-peer streaming systems.

 As the third Tsinghua alumni in iQua (after Zongpeng and Weihong), Chuan has received her B.Engr. degree and M.Engr. degree in 2000 and 2002, respectively, from the Department of Computer Science, Tsinghua University, Beijing, China.
 After 2002, she has worked in the Information Technology industry as a software designer and developer for two years, before she started pursuing her Ph.D. studies.

-Mea is now an Associate Professor (with tenure) at the Department of Computer Science, University of Calgary.
+Prof. Mea Wang is now Associate Professor (with tenure) at the Department of Computer Science, University of Calgary.
 She joined the iQua research group in 2002, after receiving her Bachelor of Computer Science (Honours) degree with first-class honour from the University of Manitoba, Winnipeg, Manitoba.
 She has completed her Master of Applied Science degree under the NSERC PGS A award in 2004, and has been awarded the Ontario Graduate Scholarship in 2005 and the NSERC PGS D award in 2006.

-Mea is interested in designing and building overlay and peer-to-peer protocols that work well in reality.
+Prof. Wang is interested in designing and building overlay and peer-to-peer protocols that work well in reality.
 Her Master’s thesis research has been on the design and implementation of a fully distributed and resource-efficient algorithm to deliver complex services, by federating primitive services in overlay and peer-to-peer networks.
 Her PhD thesis is on her work on Crystal, a scalable framework for rapid peer-to-peer protocol development and testing in the server cluster setting.
 Her research interests also include the application of network coding, especially in the peer-to-peer streaming case.

-Jiang graduated from the group with a Ph.D. degree in September 2007, and now working as a Senior Software Developer at CNIB, in Toronto.
+Dr. Jiang Guo graduated from the group with a Ph.D. degree in September 2007, and now working as a Senior Software Developer at CNIB, in Toronto.
 Jiang received his B.Engr. in 1997 in Automatic Control from Harbin Engineering University, Harbin, China, and his M.Engr. degree in 2000 in Computer Science from the Institute of Software, Chinese Academy of Sciences, Beijing, P. R. China.